Skip to main content

 I think the true character of a law firm can be judged by how it responds to the death of its people.

 A few years ago, there was a lot of media attention regarding the tragic death of a prominent Chicago lawyer in an international firm, the chair of an important practice group; suicide was a possibility.
-A couple weeks after his passing, I looked him up on the law firm’s website and learned that his biography had been removed.
+A couple of weeks after his passing, I looked him up on the law firm’s website and learned that his biography had been removed.
 There was no mention of him anywhere on the website.

 He’d disappeared.
 Vanished.
 The only lingering traces were in a few tiny mentions in the News section where he’d been quoted in press releases.
 He had become an Orwellian “Unperson.”